SQIAsignHD: SQIsignHD Adaptor Signature: Introduction

-\textit{Contribution}.
-Considering the above-mentioned situations, this work, as a contribution, aims to construct and introduce a new post-quantum adaptor signature using SQIsignHD \cite{sqisignhd} as the underlying signature scheme which is the most compact post-quantum digital signature and compared to the other isogeny-based signature schemes, it is generally faster and flexible in its parameter sets.
-In contrast to IAS, which is confined to a maximum of the CSIDH-512 parameters which in turn are susceptible to quantum subexponential attacks, our scheme scales well to high-security levels.
-The signature in our construction is approximately $1.5$KB in size for $\lambda=128$ security level.
-Finally, it is noted that the main technical difficulties in constructing isogeny-based adaptor signatures emerge from the fact that not all post-quantum digital signatures, in particular SQIsignHD, satisfy certain homomorphic properties.
-Due to \cite{adaptor1}, it was shown that signature schemes derived from identification (ID) schemes that also satisfy certain homomorphic features can be generically transformed into adaptor signature schemes.
-To tackle this issue, we apply the concept of "shifting signature by secret randomness" carefully by using several techniques in order to have SQIsignHD adopt this feature.
-We also deploy the SIDH attacks (the recent algorithmic breakthrough) as the generic algorithm to recover the secret witness during the extraction phase in our construction.
+The main technical challenges in constructing isogeny-based adaptor signatures stem from the fact that not all post-quantum digital signatures, particularly SQIsignHD, satisfy certain homomorphic properties.
+As shown by \cite{adaptor1}, signature schemes derived from identification (ID) schemes with homomorphic features can be generically transformed into adaptor signature schemes.
+To address this, we carefully apply the concept of “shifting the signature by secret randomness” using several techniques, allowing SQIsignHD to meet this requirement.
+We also leverage recent advances in SIDH attacks to recover the secret witness during the extraction phase of our construction.